helm/charts/stable/postgresql/README.md

 ## 6.5.4

 In this version, the chart will use PostgreSQL with the Postgis extension included.
+The version used with Postgresql version 10, 11 and 12 is Postgis 2.5.
+It has been compiled with the following dependencies:

+ - protobuf
+ - protobuf-c
+ - json-c
+ - geos
+ - proj
+ - gdal

 ## 5.0.0